 There’s tons of this potent greenhouse gas locked up in icy crystals worldwide in the Earth’s cryosphere — more than the total remaining fossil fuels.
 When it comes to the crystal form, known as methyl hydrate, the perceived threat is so great, that there’s a collection of scientists that have formed the Arctic Methane Emergency Group (AMEG).

-Arctic methane release from natural souces, to be distinguished from industrial sources, is the release of methane from seas and soils in permafrost regions of the Arctic.
+Arctic methane release from natural sources, to be distinguished from industrial sources, is the release of methane from seas and soils in permafrost regions of the Arctic.
 There are also many miles of wetlands in the Arctic.
 Methane release from these areas is typically considered long-term natural process, but it is heavily perturbed by man-made global warming and polar amplification.
 This results in staggering negative effects and dangerous feedbacks that researchers postulate could result in lethal releases over time and quite possibly a much feared runaway event could be triggered.

 For this reason alone, many notable climate scientists and climate justice workers have said that it’s time to declare a methane emergency.
-Other researchers have postulated a time bomb scenario, or abrupt release from Arctic hydrates.
+Other researchers have postulated a methane bomb scenario, or abrupt release from Arctic hydrates.
 This has made methane a dramatic and controversial topic of late.
 There are many factors involved.
 The Arctic methane cycle is often misunderstood.
 In the following video lecture with Dr. David Archer, climate scientist and methane hydrate expert, a full lecture on this topic is provided:

 Methane Ice Quick Facts